 Is Edge compatible with VPN extensions?

 Yes.
 Edge supports many major VPN extensions.
 However, some providers may offer more robust protection with a system-wide VPN app, or have features that work best through the OS rather than the browser alone.
+Using a vpn with jdownloader boost your downloads and privacy and performance 2026

 What’s the best VPN for Edge browsing?